alalmm1/train/README.md

 # train
- Solution of logical exercise about light in wagons of circle train
+ Solution of logical exercise about counting wagons of circle train (with lights on/off)